Luting agent: Resin-modified glass-ionomer cement (RMGIC)

 RMGIC, also known as hybrid cements, was developed with the purpose of eliminating weaknesses of the traditional glass-ionomer (GI) to enhance its existing properties.
 The addition of polymerisable resins (hydrophilic methacrylate monomers) results in higher compressive and tensile strength, as well as lower solubility, all of which are ideal properties of a dental luting agent.
 The setting reaction takes place with the relatively quick polymerisation of resins and gradual acid-base reaction of GI.
 At the early stage of setting reaction, RMGIC has a certain degree of solubility at the margins.
 Therefore, it is important to keep the margin dry for around 10 minutes to minimise loss of marginal cement.

 Theoretically, RMGIC benefits the teeth by releasing fluoride at the marginal area to reduce the risk of tooth decay.
 However, there is currently no clinical evidence to prove this since the cement film is very thin (only 20–30μm) at the margin.

-Provisional/Temporary cements
+Provisional or temporary cements

 Provisional (or temporary) luting agents are used specifically for inter-appointment fixation of temporary restorations, prior to cementation of a permanent restoration.
 It is mainly provisional crowns and bridges (fixed partial dentures) that are cemented with eugenol-containing temporary cements, but sometimes they may be used for permanent restorations.

 As these temporary restorations will require removal, their ideal properties should consist of poor physical properties, such as low tensile strength and high solubility; as well as no pulp irritability and easy handling.
-The main examples of temporary luting agents include zinc oxide-eugenol cements, non-eugenol containing zinc oxide cements and calcium hydroxide pastes.
+The main examples of temporary luting agents include zinc oxide-eugenol cements, non-eugenol-containing zinc oxide cements and calcium hydroxide pastes.